taomar/accelerator-cogcontainers-rag/README.md

-# On Premises RAG solution, Powered by Azure Cognitive Services 🔍
+# Anycloud | On Premises RAG solution, Powered by Azure Cognitive Services 🔍
 **Deployable Offline | On-Premise | Any Cloud**

 This project delivers a **Retrieval-Augmented Generation (RAG) solution** architected for **enterprise-grade deployments**—offline, on-premises, or in private/public cloud environments.